OHI-Science/ohi-global/README.md

 > I have a feeling we won't get the spatialized data until it is published but will update with any new info.
 Conclusion: use the data that she extracted and see if this is available in 2016 (check with: Hay, Carling <carlinghay@fas.harvard.edu>).

-* **Update ohidev** get away from using plyr and change %.% to %>%.
-Merge ohidev draft into master and make sure there are no changes to scores.
-I think Ben B will be doing this soon.
+* **NP** New harvest data is available.
+Blast and cyanide data can't be updated.
+Casey has been working on the script and developing the gap-filling.
+I think we will want to rethink how we standardize some of the data layers (i.e., standardizing tonnes by max $ year rather than max ton year).
+We will want to rewrite the toolbox function so that it uses all the data that is called.
+Also, check on effects of using the running mean - seemed to generate weird results to me - but maybe the results are just weird.
+Here is an [issue](https://github.com/OHI-Science/issues/issues/370) describing the function and data that is read by the Toolbox.
+Here is another NP [issues](https://github.com/OHI-Science/issues/issues/397).

+* **LE**  Is it better to have someone translate this from SQL to R?
+Or, is it better to spend a few days seeing if we can just write this model from the ground up?

 ###To do soon:
 * **gap-filling script** We are interested in adding a gap-filling across years component (https://github.com/OHI-Science/issues/issues/139).

-* **data visualization app** This was super handy for comparing changes among commits.
+Have some gap-filling functions that we developed for NP (see this [issue](https://github.com/OHI-Science/issues/issues/397)).

 * **CW** This will be updated with new pressures data for fertilizer and pesticide from John's plume models (see [issue](https://github.com/OHI-Science/issues/issues/343)), and the trend will be calculated directly from these pressures.
 There is a new trash layer (that I haven't had a chance to look at - but this needs to be done).
 There is currently no new [pathogen](http://www.wssinfo.org/data-estimates/table) data available.
 Will replace population trend with trash trend data as there are now at least three years of trash data!